 Reykjavik is the largest city in Iceland.
 The capital of the country, this southwestern city sits right on the water.
 The population of Reykjavik is just over 122,000 individuals but sees a large influx of tourists every year.
-Reykjavik is the northernmost capital in the world, and boasts itself as a cultural hub in which tourists can truly feel the Viking spirit.
-As a stop on the Ring Road, which can be driven on around the entire country, Reykjavik is a great place to spend an entire trip, or a wonderful starting point for longer-term travelers.
+Reykjavik is the northernmost capital in the world and the status of a cultural hub in which tourists can truly feel the Viking spirit.
+As a stop on the Ring Road, which can be driven on around the entire country, Reykjavik is a great place to spend an entire trip or a wonderful starting point for longer-term travelers.

 Guest post by Jessica Lynn